 District Master’s Message

 Welcome to the Minnesota 4th Degree page!
 It is an honor to be appointed and serve as the District Master of our state.
 I am frequently updating the information on this page to reflect the constant activities and events that are taking place and/or coming up for the 4th degree in MN.
 I have posted my calendar for everyone to see to assist councils and Assemblies in their planning.
 I will be updating it regularly.
-During this season of Easter we are able to step back and reflect on the magnitude of the reality that Jesus really rose from the dead.
-Also, it is a time to get to know our Lord and Savior in a more intimate way.
+As we head into the summer we get a chance to relax and spend quality time with friends and family.
 You should know if you don’t already that being a knight is a chance to make ourselves better Catholics and a better version of ourselves.
 The 4th Degree, with it’s focus on Patriotism, offers a brother knight the opportunity to not only become a better Catholic but a better citizen as well.
 Talk about being a better version of ourselves!